(TL;DR: Logos Bible Software is expensive, but there are all kinds of ways to save money on it, including my partnership with them.)

 Is it less expensive?
 That depends on the prices of the books you choose to add!
-But while Gold (middle of the road) is about $1,500, the most expensive feature set is about $800.
+But while Gold (the middle of the road base package) is about $1,500, the most expensive feature set is about $800.

 Now you’re probably thinking, “Hey!
 What if I go with the feature sets—can I save any money on those books?”

 Logos tries to cover their costs ahead of time before taking on the task of integrating new titles into their system.
 They do this by first making sure that there are enough people out there who even want a given book (or collection of books).

 It’s called the Pre-Publication program, or “Pre-Pub,” for short.

 It’s a win-win scenario with Pre-Pub.
 You win because you get a low price—in fact, the rule is that Logos can’t ever offer a product below its final Pre-Pub price.
 And Logos wins because they know that there’s enough demand to cover the cost of putting new books in their system.